sithmel/occamsrazor-match/README.md

 isFive(5); // true
 ```

-Using undefined you create a validator that matches any value:
+Using undefined you create a validator that matches any value.
 ```js
 var isAnything = match(undefined);
 isAnything(5);
 isAnything('hello');
 isAnything({ greeting: 'hello' });
 ```
+To match **undefined** there is an helper (isUndefined), explained below.
+Also if you wish to use a more explicit style, you can use the isAnything helper.

 Using a regular expression, the validator will run that, on the value.
 ```js